PYNQPANTHERS/fractal-accelerator-sw/PAN_SMOOTHNESS.md

 ---

-## v8 — "still snappy on quick flicks" — current
+## v8 — "still snappy on quick flicks" — freeze-while-in-flight attempt

 **Reported**: even with the velocity cap, fast flicks still show a visible discontinuity at each render arrival.